qooxdoo/qx-dev-manual/Home.md

 # qooxdoo developer manual

-# About #
+## About

-This manual is a technical manual for %{qooxdoo} core developers.
+This manual is a technical manual for qooxdoo core developers.
 Its scope is how certain things within the project - both code and procedures - are implemented, so that another (or a new) core developer can get informed about these things easily, when code and comments are not enough.
 So the information